Skip to main content

 Then the question becomes:

-Because capability does not accelerate on its own.
+Because capability does not accelerate without intentional activation.

 Culture does not recalibrate by intent.